tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/idp-federation.md

 In this example, we use the Keycloak of another openDesk instance to simulate your organization's IdP.
 However, URL paths differ if you use another product.

-Please let us know about your experiences or differences you came across.
+Please let us know about your experiences or any differences you encountered.

 ### Separate realm